Tel: 01642 247569

 She has experience in a wide range of employment law matters including unfair and wrongful dismissal, redundancy, TUPE, contract claims including applications for injunctive relief, discrimination because of sex, race, age, disability, religious belief, pregnancy and maternity, gender reassignment and sexual orientation, harassment, whistleblowing, unlawful deduction from wages and holiday pay claims.

-For many clients, employment issues are often linked to allegations of professional misconduct.
-Helen has experience in advising and representing professionals facing disciplinary or regulatory proceedings.
+For many clients, employment issues can be linked to allegations of professional misconduct.
+Helen has experience in advising and representing professionals facing disciplinary or regulatory proceedings including teachers, police officers and medical professionals.
 She is regularly instructed by the Police Federation of England & Wales in a range of police misconduct matters.
-Most recently, she successfully defended both a Police Constable and a Chief Inspector facing allegations of Gross Misconduct which resulted in both officers being able to keep their warrant cards.

 She also offers advice and representation to parents, schools and local authorities in cases concerning discrimination in schools, access to SEN provision, admission decisions/appeals and pupil exclusion decisions.
-She has experience in appeals to the First-Tier Tribunal (Special Educational Needs and Disability).
+She receives regular instructions from several local authorities in appeals to the First-Tier Tribunal (Special Educational Needs and Disability) and has experience before local authority Independent Appeal Panels.
+She recently successfully represented two students who were reinstated after they had been subject to an unlawful permanent exclusion from school.

 Before commencing pupillage, Helen taught the Matrimonial Finance module on the Bar Vocational Course at Northumbria University.
-She accepts instructions in ancillary relief matters including applications for maintenance pending suit.
+She accepts instructions in financial remedy proceedings including applications for maintenance pending suit.

 "An adamant and painstaking cross-examiner " Legal 500 2017